sulfierry/MolecularModeling/Molecular_dynamics/README.md

-# Molecular Dynamics Input Parameters
+# Molecular dynamics input parameters

 This document outlines common parameters used in molecular dynamics simulations, covering stages of minimization, relaxation, and production.

-## Common Parameters in All Stages
+## Common parameters in all stages

 - `imin`: Indicates minimization execution. `imin=1` for energy minimization.
 - `ntx`: Reads coordinates from the "inpcrd" file.
 Supported options: `1` (standard format without initial velocity) and `2`.